Skip to main content

 The remarkably transformative power of art

 It wasn’t until much later in life, during a health crisis, that my childhood passion for arts and crafts became unexpectedly reignited.
-I eventually decided that I needed a space where I could share my creations, my health journey and encourage others to keep going no matter what challenges they face.
+I eventually decided that I needed a space where I could share my creations, my journey, and encourage others facing their own uphill battles to keep moving forward.

 So, I created The Crafty Cavern.